Green brands: Marketing of green brands

 When it comes to marketing strategies of green brands, company officials want to understand the effects of being green has on their company and customers alike.
 Being a green brand alone differentiates a brand from the outset and opens new market opportunities.
-The Body Shop is an example of a competitive green brand that succeeds through understanding and providing the consumer demand for eco-friendly products and their sound environmental performance (Baker, 2003).
+The Body Shop is an example of a competitive green brand that succeeds through understanding and providing the consumer demand for eco-friendly products and their sound environmental performance.
 Green brands have also been profitable in niche markets where they can charge exclusive prices because conscious consumers are prepared to pay.

-To combine environmental concern into marketing strategy is called ‘green marketing’ where companies use a range of undertakings to satisfy the consumer demand for environmentally friendly products such as revamping advertising, product adjustment, altering production operations, sustainable packaging and recycling (Baker, 2003).
-By doing this, a green brand is creating further value, which is conveyed through their communication strategy (Danciu, 2015).
+To combine environmental concern into marketing strategy is called ‘green marketing’ where companies use a range of undertakings to satisfy the consumer demand for environmentally friendly products such as revamping advertising, product adjustment, altering production operations, sustainable packaging and recycling.
+By doing this, a green brand is creating further value, which is conveyed through their communication strategy.

-Green brands looking to secure their sustainable image within consumers minds must establish a philosophy that describes their use of renewable resources, minimising waste, supplying safe goods and services and "giving back to the environment" (Saxena & Khandelwal, 2010).
+Green brands looking to secure their sustainable image within consumers minds must establish a philosophy that describes their use of renewable resources, minimising waste, supplying safe goods and services and "giving back to the environment".

 Environmental concerns should also be included in marketing plans.
-After segmenting the market, green brands can make contact with their target market through implementing strong integrated marketing communications (IMC), which conveys their value proposition to consumers (Saxena & Khandelwal, 2010).
+After segmenting the market, green brands can make contact with their target market through integrated marketing communications (IMC), which conveys their value proposition to consumers.

-Where a clean and green image is communicated, brands should be associated with environmental claims that are truthful in how their business practices impact on the surrounding environment (Danciu, 2015).
+Where a clean and green image is communicated, brands should be associated with environmental claims that are truthful in how their business practices impact on the surrounding environment.
 Such claims can be relayed through green labeling colour schemes, packaging, and “nature” images through advertisements as well as on the Internet.
 Consumers need to be wary of greenwashing through marketing strategies that does not reflect any green qualities in the product itself.

 Another area of marketing a green brand is making use of functional and emotional strategies to position a brand in consumers’ minds.
-The functional characteristic approach delivers information on how a brand's products and services are environmentally friendly, which creates brand connections for buyers and powerful cognitive perception of the company (Danciu, 2015).
+The functional characteristic approach delivers information on how a brand's products and services are environmentally friendly, which creates brand connections for buyers and powerful perception of the company.
 Such information should include a company’s sustainable production process and ecological footprint in relation to its superiority to other competitors.
-The emotional approach for positioning focuses on emotions and alludes to a brand relationship with nature and the environment (Wang, 2016).
-It has been found that emotional strategies build brand loyalty very effectively because consumers feel they are helping preserve the environment through supporting sustainably made products (Danciu, 2015).
+The emotional approach for positioning focuses on emotions and alludes to a brand relationship with nature and the environment.

+It has been found that emotional strategies build brand loyalty very effectively because consumers feel they are helping preserve the environment through supporting sustainably made products.
 Wang (2016) states that overall, a mixed strategy of using both emotional and functional approaches to market a green brand generates favorable brand relationships and commitment from consumers.
-It is noteworthy to mention that the most prosperous green brands are affiliated with either “alternative technology or a green corporate philosophy” (Wang, 2016).
+Most prosperous green brands are affiliated with either “alternative technology or a green corporate philosophy”.